jianyu-li/JarvisTimer/README.md

 - `input_text.jarvis_timer_data`
 - `input_text.jarvis_timer_data_2`

+### OPTIONAL
+Appdaemon initializes the sensors a little late after start up so if you have any helpers that reference these sensors they will break on startup.
+You can pre-initialize the sensors by adding the sensors.yaml code to your config.

 ### 2. 🧠 Python: `jarvis_timer.py` (AppDaemon Script)

 Watches `input_text.jarvis_timer_data`, calculates remaining time every second, and updates `sensor.jarvis_timer` with: